subhay389/SplitShop/README.md

 # SplitShop
- An App for online [Amazon] shopping and splitting money with friends.
+ An App for online shopping and splitting money with friends.

 ##Contributors
 * Ashok Tamang